Jon Berti Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.
+- The Rockies pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (4.93).
+- The Rockies' 4.91 team ERA ranks 26th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (60 total, 1.2 per game).

-- Gomber makes the start for the Rockies, his 10th of the season.
-He is 3-4 with a 6.70 ERA and 29 strikeouts through 44 1/3 innings pitched.
+- Kauffmann (0-1) gets the starting nod for the Rockies, his second of the season.

-- The left-hander last appeared on Wednesday against the Cincinnati Reds, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Texas Rangers, when he threw 4 1/3 innings, allowing four earned runs while giving up seven hits.

-- In nine games this season, the 29-year-old has put up an ERA of 6.70, with 5.9 strikeouts per nine innings.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.